• Skip to primary navigation

 • Add water, sugar, and lemon juice.

-• Cook the chopped pineapple over low heat, stirring constantly.
+• Cook the chopped pineapple over low to medium heat, stirring constantly.

-• Once it has thickened slightly, add the cornstarch (mixed with water).
-Mix well.
+• Once the mixture starts to simmer, turn the heat to low.
+Continue cooking until it has thickened slightly.
+Add the cornstarch (mixed with water).
+Mix well quickly and thoroughly.

 • Continue to cook until the topping thickens further.